ePages-de/epages-docs/_posts/2015-06-25-infrastructure-as-code.md

 Being able to run lots of build jobs in parallel is key to receiving fast feedback from our CI infrastructure.
 With modern desktops and laptops there is enough idle CPU and RAM resources available in our offices most of the time, which we want to use for this purpose by running [Jenkins slave](https://wiki.jenkins-ci.org/display/JENKINS/Step+by+step+guide+to+set+up+master+and+slave+machines).
 In order not to interfere with the operating system and tools installation on each developer's machine, we create virtual images (or maybe even [Docker](https://www.docker.com/) containers in the future) containing all the components needed for a Jenkins slave to execute build jobs.
-Using the [Jenkins Swarm Plugin](https://wiki.jenkins-ci.org/display/JENKINS/Swarm+Plugin) each slave registers itself at it's central master, which delegates build job execution to idle slave nodes.
+Using the [Jenkins Swarm Plugin](https://wiki.jenkins-ci.org/display/JENKINS/Swarm+Plugin) each slave registers itself at its central master, which delegates build job execution to idle slave nodes.
 Each build job is configured to carry one or more `label`s, which control that they get only executed on slaves which can support these kind of jobs.
 This way we can separate e.g. [Selenium](http://www.seleniumhq.org/) integration tests from unit tests.

 # Outlook

 We want to offer each team an easy way to setup and manage their own dedicated CI infrastructure and tweak it to their specific needs.
-By spreading the load of executing build jobs to each developer's machine we can further shorten the time a team needs to wait for the [GitHub pull request builder plugin](https://wiki.jenkins-ci.org/display/JENKINS/GitHub+pull+request+builder+plugin) to check if a pull request is safe to merge into the main development line, thus preventing stale pull requests and later merge hell.
+By spreading the load of executing build jobs to various developer's machine we can further shorten the time a team needs to wait for the [GitHub pull request builder plugin](https://wiki.jenkins-ci.org/display/JENKINS/GitHub+pull+request+builder+plugin) to check if a pull request is safe to merge into the main development line, thus preventing stale pull requests and merge hell later.
 We could also offload more slaves to e.g. [Amazon EC2](https://aws.amazon.com/ec2/), if we really need the compute power.
 The process of moving our custom Jenkins installations and job configurations to this new CI infrastructure has just started and we are eager to learn how this will turn out in the future.